 lemoyne.edu/Compliance/Bias-Related-Incident-Reporting or by calling the Bias Response Team at (315) 445-6150, you may also file a report in person in the Office of Inclusive Excellence and Global Education located in Reilly Hall 344 or in person at Campus Security located in the lower level of Nelligan Hall or by calling security at (315) 445-4444.

 Le Moyne College Main Campus Hate Crime Statistics:

-2021: One on-campus student housing facility intimidation, characterized by racial bias 2020: One on-campus student housing intimidation characterized by race 2019: No hate crimes were reported that met Clery Act requirements
+2021: One on-campus student housing facility intimidation, characterized by racial bias.

+2020: One on-campus student housing intimidation characterized by race.

 Reported Crime Statistics